IgniteUI/indigo-design-docfx/en/components/calendar.md

 ## Header

-The Calendar has a built-in Header that can be removed.
-In Sketch, the use of a smart layout allows adjusting accordingly when the Header you want to hide is set to ~No Symbol, resulting in a base Calendar that you can embed more seamlessly in your forms.
-In Adobe XD you have to delete the unused layer instead, and the layout will adjust through the use of stacks.
+The Calendar has a built-in Header that can be omitted.
+In Sketch, the use of a smart layout allows you to set the Header to ~No Symbol to achieve this, resulting in a base Calendar that you can embed more seamlessly in your forms.
+In Adobe XD you can achieve the same by deleting the Header layer, and the rest of the layout will adjust itself.

 <img class="responsive-img" src="../images/calendar_base.png" srcset="../images/calendar_base@2x.png 2x" />